Beachy Amish

 The Beachy Amish Mennonites, also known as the Beachy Amish or Beachy Mennonites, are a Conservative Anabaptist tradition of Christianity.

 Commonalities held by Beachy Amish congregations include adhering to the Dordrecht Confession of Faith and practicing Anabaptist distinctives, such as nonresistance, plain dress, separation from the state, and believer's baptism.
 They form a loose association of churches without a central governing body.
 Other Beachy congregations have organized into denominations, such as the Ambassadors Amish Mennonite Churches and the Maranatha Amish-Mennonite Churches.

 The Beachy Amish originated as a schism from the Old Order Amish over practices related to church discipline and revivalism, though over time, people from various backgrounds have come to join Beachy Amish congregations.
-Although they have retained the name "Amish" they are quite different from the Old Order Amish: they do not use horse and buggy for transportation, nor do they have restrictions on technology except for radio and television; additionally, with a few exceptions, they no longer speak Pennsylvania Dutch.
-In the years 1946 to 1977 a majority of the Beachy Amish incorporated certain elements of revivalist practice, such as the preaching of the New Birth.
+Although they have retained the name "Amish", they are quite different from the Old Order Amish: they neither use horse and buggy for transportation, nor do they have restrictions on technology, except for radio and television; additionally, with a few exceptions, they no longer speak Pennsylvania Dutch.
+In the years 1946 to 1977, a majority of the Beachy Amish incorporated certain elements of revivalist practice, such as the preaching of the New Birth.
 The traditionalists who wanted to preserve the old Beachy Amish ways then withdrew and formed their own congregations.
 Today they are known as Midwest Beachy Amish Mennonites or Old Beachy Amish.